KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 <details>
 <summary><b>Intelligent "AI to VS" Diffing</b></summary>

-The "-> VS" commands are used to send highlighted or copied code from the AI chat to your editor.
+The "Replace with AI Code" commands are used to send highlighted or copied code from the AI chat to your editor.
 First it will check for highlighted text within the chat window, and if nothing is highlighted it will use whatever is in the clipboard.
 The code is merged into your existing file automatically, showing a diff view before applying changes.
 If a different code block to replace is needed, you can use the "Replace Different Code" button.
-There is also a new file option that will create one with the AI code and add it to the project.
+There is also a new file option that will create a new file in the chosen location with the AI code as its contents and add it to the project.

-If "Auto Diff" in the options is turned on, you don't even need to use button commands!
-This only woks with the artifact copy buttons.
+If "Auto Code Replace" in the options is turned on, you don't even need to use menu commands!
+This only works with the artifact copy buttons.
 It works best with C# and VB code.
 For other file types, such as XAML, it will fallback to a full file replace or, if there is text selected in the code editor, a snippet replace.

+> Tip: Clicking the copy buttons will also prioritize highlighted text and use that rather than the full code block.
+This is mostly useful for Auto Code Replace if you don't want to use the full code block.

-For the "Function -> VS" command, auto matching attempts to find the function to replace by name, or adds it below the last existing function as a new function.
-If matching can't find anything, a window comes up which lets you choose which function to replace.
+For the "Replace Function with AI Code" command, auto matching attempts to find the function to replace by name.
+An unmatched name or new function will be inserted at the cursor position.

 _![Replace Different Code window](https://raw.githubusercontent.com/KyleG-Mitutoyo/Integrated-AI-Extension/refs/heads/main/assets/choose%20code.png)_